 It is essential to feel safe, to be able to express ourselves without fear of being judged, humiliated or discriminated against.

-Types of respect
+Types of Respect

-It is learning to tolerate, not discriminate and avoid actions that may offend others.
 Some examples of consideration in everyday life are: greeting or speaking to others in a kind and respectful way, giving up your seat in public places, treating others as you would like them to treat you, etc.

 - For self: This kind refers to the ability to respect oneself, to value and appreciate oneself.
 Accepting oneself regardless of what others think.